Hornbill-Docs/hornbill-utilities/hornbill-utilities/hornbill-clean-utility.md

 The utility provides a quick and easy method of removing requests, assets or users from a specified Hornbill instance.

 :::warning
-This utility permanently deletes request, asset or user records from a specified Hornbill instance, and records of entities that are associated to the deleted requests/assets.
-It is primarily intended to be used only by an administrator of a Hornbill instance at the appropriate stage of the switch-on process, to remove demonstration and test data prior to go-live.
+This utility permanently deletes request, asset or user records from a specified Hornbill instance, and records of entities that are associated with the deleted requests/assets.
+It is primarily intended to be used only by an administrator of a Hornbill instance at the appropriate stage of the switch-on process, to remove demonstration and test data before go-live.
 :::

 ## Open Source
-The Hornbill Cleaner Utility is provided open source under the [Hornbill Community Licence](https://github.com/hornbill/goHornbillCleaner/blob/master/LICENSE.md) and can be found [Here](https://github.com/hornbill/goHornbillCleaner) on GitHub.
+The Hornbill Cleaner Utility is provided open source under the [Hornbill Community Licence](https://github.com/hornbill/goHornbillCleaner/blob/master/LICENSE.md) and can be found [here on GitHub](https://github.com/hornbill/goHornbillCleaner).

 ## Installation Overview
 ### Windows Installation